hermannm/hermannm.dev/content/index_page.md

 ---

 Hello there!
 I'm Hermann Mørkrid, a software developer and Computer Science graduate from Norway.
-I mostly do web development (frontend and backend) and some hobby game development.
+I mostly do web development (backend and frontend) and some hobby game development.
 Click the projects below to read more about things I've done!